icon-symbol-logout-darkest-grey

 Course Structure

 The degree programme is modular.
-Students must attend the two introductory courses (propaedeutics) in the first two semesters.
-Students then complete modules in systematic philosophy, covering both theoretical and practical aspects in equal depth.
-They also consider the history of philosophy via the study of texts from the Antique era, Middle Ages and modern period.
-Students must cover all areas at least once.
+The two introductory courses (propaedeutics) should be attended in the first two semesters.
+Afterwards, students complete modules in the areas of systematic philosophy, which is divided into theoretical and practical, and history of philosophy, in which texts from the Antique area or the Middle Ages and modern period are read and processed.
+All areas must be covered at least once.